10 Military Moving Tips

 6. Pack Strategically

 Start packing about six weeks from moving day.
 Naturally, you’ll want to start with things you don’t use as often.
-Work your way towards the heavy traffic areas, packing things that are used more often, with the goal being to finish about two weeks before moving.
+Work your way toward the heavy traffic areas, packing things that are used more often, with the goal being to finish about two weeks before moving.

-As you go, take detailed inventory of your belongings.
+As you go, take a detailed inventory of your belongings.
 Label boxes clearly with the contents and the room they belong to make unpacking at your new location easier.
 Take photos and videos of your valuables so it’s clear that the items are in working order prior to the move.
 Photos and videos are crucial for the claims process, should anything happen during the move.

 For More Information About Packing: